Transfer Process for Baptist Outpatient Services

 Through a case-based approach learners will review transportation available from urgent care centers and determine which method can appropriately handle patients’ emergent needs.
 This course will also provide a review of changes to transfer forms and documentation requirements to meet EMTALA requirements.

-• Understand why EMTALA applies to urgent care centers, what the penalties for EMTALA violations entail, and analyze situations to determine if they were in compliance.
+• Summarize how EMTALA applies to urgent care centers, what the penalties for EMTALA violations entail, and analyze situations to determine if they were in compliance.

 • Differentiate between transportation available to the urgent care centers (911, ALS, or BLS) and determine which method is capable of handling patients’ emergent needs.

-• Quickly assess patients presenting with common indicators of transfer and select adequate transfer method in adherence with criteria.
+• Assess patients presenting with common indicators of transfer and select adequate transfer method in adherence with criteria.

-• Identify - based on patient status - when to transfer to a free-standing emergency department vs. a hospital emergency department.
+• Identify - based on patient status - when to transfer to a free-standing emergency department versus a hospital emergency department.

 • Recognize the most current transfer form and accurately complete each section as required.